-Waiapu Investments Limited is a new investment company created by charitable company Hikurangi Enterprises Limited to enable members of our community and supporters everywhere to have a real stake in the ventures Hikurangi Group is developing.
+Waiapu Investments Limited is an investment company created by charitable company Hikurangi Enterprises Limited to enable members of our community and supporters everywhere to have a real stake in the ventures Hikurangi Group is developing.

-Developing a registered medicine from cannabis that is grown, processed and licensed in New Zealand is a top priority and is intended to be the first project to receive investor funds from Waiapu Investments.
+Developing a registered medicine from cannabis that is grown, processed and licensed in New Zealand is a top priority and Waiapu Investments aim for this to be the first project to receive investor funds from Waiapu Investments.

 The board of Waiapu Investments is appointed by Hikurangi Enterprises Ltd. The inaugural board comprises:

 - Panapa Ehau: Co-founder of Hikurangi Enterprises, Panapa grew up in Ruatoria and returned to the Coast five years ago with his young family after two decades of study, travel and business experience.

 - Carey Manuel: A Ngati Porou lawyer based in Tauranga, Carey specialises in investment vehicles for Post-Settlement Governance Entities, iwi organisation and Māori trusts.

-While Hikurangi Enterprises will be the only shareholder with voting rights, the charitable company will offer most of the ownership in Waiapu Investments to East Coast residents and then the wider public via the PledgeMe equity crowdfunding platform.
+While Hikurangi Enterprises is the only shareholder with voting rights, the charitable company is offering most of the ownership in Waiapu Investments to East Coast residents and then the wider public via the PledgeMe equity crowdfunding platform.

-Over 2,500 people have already registered interest in the opportunity to own shares in Waiapu Investments.
-The minimum investment will be $50 for 50 shares and the PledgeMe share offer in May 2018 raised $2.4 million from nearly 1,500 investors from around New Zealand.
+Over 3,000 people registered interest in the opportunity to own shares in Waiapu Investments.
+The minimum investment was $50 for 50 shares and the PledgeMe share offer in May 2018 raised $2.4 million from nearly 1,500 investors from around New Zealand.

-The funds raised through the crowdfunding offer will be used by Waiapu Investments to buy shares in a joint venture between Hikurangi Bioactives Limited Partnership and Waiapu Investments intended to produce the first New Zealand grown and licensed medical cannabis products.
+Most of the funds raised through the crowdfunding offer were used by Waiapu Investments to buy shares in a joint venture with Hikurangi Bioactives Limited Partnership to produce medical cannabis products in New Zealand.